inboxstartup/docs/finance/fundraising.md

 Remember that fund-raising is a high-touch interaction.
 Most investors would reply to your generic mail-merge.
 Research, target, get warm intros or write awesome cold emails.

+## Early Fund-Raising Tools

+- [AngelList RUV](https://www.angellist.com/ruv) Efficiently raise capital from investors with a single cap table entry.
+With Roll Up Vehicles™, founders get a single link that allows investors to commit and send funds online—and AngelList takes care of the rest.

+#### References

 - [21 Resources for Funding Your Startup](https://www.justgogrind.com/funding-resources/)
 - [30+ Resources for Funding Your Startup](https://www.vitalize.vc/blog/funding-resources/) from finding investors to colds emails to upgrading your pitch deck and more.
 - [A Tactical Guide to Seed Fundraising](https://www.beondeck.com/post/tactical-seed-fundraising)